 When it comes to pickled vegetables, nobody would think of Spain.
 However, the country still has a very good Tapas dish that consists of mostly pickled vegetables.
 Banderillas gets its name from the barbed stick that a Spanish bullfighter uses to puncture the bull.

 Of course, the only puncturing you have on this dish is on the vegetables instead.
 The main ingredients are pickles, olives, and a slice of cold meat.
 There are additional ingredients that you can add in as well.

-Since the serving portion is small, it would take you just one bite to finish everything.
+Since the serving portion is small, it’s a fitting appetizer served for individuals.
 The explosion of various tastes, from the saltiness of the olives to the tanginess of pickles and the savoriness of cold meat, will leave you wanting more.
 Banderillas are eaten chilled.